larapush/WordPress-Plugin/README.txt

 = 1.0 =
 * Plugin released.

+== Upgrade Notice ==
+* Need LaraPush Pro v3 or Above

+== Screenshots ==
+1. Introduction to LaraPush
+2. One Click Notification
+3. Push On Publish
+4. AMP Integration
+5. LaraPush is Different
+6. Do the maths Yourself
+7. All Enterprise-level Features at a one-time price

 == Arbitrary section ==

-Larapush is a powerful push notification service for websites, specially WordPress.
+LaraPush is a powerful push notification service for websites, specially WordPress.
 It allows you to send notifications to your users in real-time, helping you keep them engaged and informed.

-What makes Larapush stand out from the competition is its value for money.
-Unlike other push notification services, Larapush doesn't charge a monthly fee that eats into your profits.
-Instead, you only pay once and enjoy the benefits forever.
-This makes Larapush the best value for money in the market.

-With Larapush, you can reach your users with targeted notifications based on their interests and actions.
+With LaraPush, you can reach your users with targeted notifications based on their interests and actions.
 You can also personalize your notifications with custom branding and messaging, making them more engaging and memorable.

-Overall, if you're looking for a cost-effective and powerful push notification service, Larapush is a great option to consider.
+Overall, if you're looking for a cost-effective and powerful push notification service, LaraPush is a great option to consider.

-For More Information, Visit https://larapush.com
+For More Information, Visit [LaraPush.com](https://larapush.com/ "Self hosted Push Notifications at one-time cost")